Christina McHale: 2011

 McHale began the season at the Brisbane International.
 After losing in the final round of qualifying to Lucie Hradecká, she entered the main draw as a lucky loser and was defeated in the first round by Roberta Vinci.
 In Sydney, McHale lost in the first round of qualifying to Karolina Šprem.
 At the Australian Open, she was defeated in the first round by Carla Suárez Navarro.

-At the Dow Corning Classic, McHale lost in the first round to Anastasia Pivovarova.
+At the Midland Tennis Classic, McHale lost in the first round to Anastasia Pivovarova.
 Playing in Memphis at the Cellular South Cup, she was defeated in the first round by seventh seed Renata Voráčová.
 In Mexico at the Monterrey Open, McHale lost in the second round of qualifying to Jamie Hampton.
-Playing at the Indian Wells Open, McHale upset 11th seed Svetlana Kuznetsova in the second round.
-She was defeated in the third round by Nadia Petrova.
-At the Miami Open, McHale lost in the final round of qualifying to Jelena Dokić.
-Seeded fourth at the $25k tournament in Pelham, Alabama, McHale reached the quarterfinal round where she was defeated by Caroline Garcia.
+Playing at the Indian Wells Open, McHale upset 11th seed Svetlana Kuznetsova in the second round, before being defeated in the third by Nadia Petrova.
+At the Miami Open, McHale lost in the final round of qualifying to Jelena Dokic.
+Seeded fourth at the 25k tournament in Pelham, Alabama, McHale reached the quarterfinal, in which she was defeated by Caroline Garcia.

 McHale started her preparation for the French Open at the Charleston Open.
 She advanced to the quarterfinals with victories over qualifier Heather Watson, eighth seed Alisa Kleybanova, and tenth seed Daniela Hantuchová.
 She lost in her quarterfinal match to third seed and 2007 champion Jelena Janković.
 During the Fed Cup tie against Germany, McHale lost both of her rubbers to Andrea Petkovic and Sabine Lisicki.
-Germany ended up winning the tie over the USA 5-0.
+Germany ended up winning the tie over the USA 5–0.
 Getting past qualifying at the Italian Open, McHale was defeated in the second round by second seed Francesca Schiavone.
 At the Internationaux de Strasbourg, McHale lost in the final round of qualifying to Ahsha Rolle; however, she still entered the main draw as a lucky loser, and was defeated in the first round by qualifier Mirjana Lučić.
 At the French Open, she lost in a first-round thriller to Sara Errani.